|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-- 1/3 cup Grand Marnier liqueur (or more orange juice may be used)
+1/3 cup Grand Marnier liqueur, or orange juice

 Cream butter with 1 cup of the sugar until light and fluffy.